wpswings/pdf-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.4.3 - Released on 28 March 2025 =
+= 1.5.0 - Released on 16 April 2025 =
-* Fixes: Critical error fixes dur to  JS Composer Pluign.
+* New: WPSwings Calendly Embedd
+* New: WPSwings Twitch Embed
+* New: WPSwings Strava Embed
+* Enhancement: Addition of  Shortcode tabs
+* New: Compatibility with the latest WC(9.8.1) and WP(6.8)